liao02x/Sakura-Vancouver-R/README.md

-# Sakura-Vancouver
+# Sakura-Vancouver-R

-Sakura-Vancouver provides a more interactive experience of [this website](http://maps.vcbf.ca/map/).
+Sakura-Vancouver provides a more interactive experience of [this website](http://maps.vcbf.ca/map/) using R.

 With Sakura-Vancouver, you can find an easier way of making your schedules to enjoy beautiful sakura of the Great Vancouver.